 Next, find another, very different video clip.

-✓ In VEGAS Pro, drag it to the timeline below the first video event.
+✓ Drag it to the timeline below the first video event.
 A new track will be created.
 Position the video event directly under the original event.

 You won’t be able to see the second clip in the Video Preview window because the first video is overlaid on top of it like one photo sitting on another photo in a stack.
 To see the lower clip, we’ll add a mask.